wn-doolittle/caliper-spec/caliper.md

 | assignable | [DigitalResource](#digitalResource) | The DigitalResource that constitutes the object of the assignment MUST be specified.
 Note that DigitalResource is a generic type that is subclassed for greater type specificity.
 Utilize DigitalResource only if no suitable subclass exists to represent the object. |

 #### Optional properties
-In addition to properties inherited from [Entity](#entity), Response includes the following additional optional properties:
+In addition to properties inherited from [Response](#response), FillinBlankResponse includes the following additional optional properties:

 | Property | Type | Requirements |
 | -------- | ----- | -------------- |